JiangtaoFeng/HGM-MAP/README.md

 }
 ```

-We would thank the authors of word2vec and GloVe for sharing their source codes.
+We would thank the authors of word2vec[1] and GloVe[2] for sharing their source codes.

 ## Instructions
 We here give an implementation modified from the source code of word2vec (https://code.google.com/p/word2vec/).